afragen/git-updater/README.md

 /*
 Plugin Name:       GitHub Updater
 Plugin URI:        https://github.com/afragen/github-updater
-Description:       A plugin to automatically update GitHub hosted plugins and themes into WordPress.
-Plugin class based upon <a href="https://github.com/codepress/github-plugin-updater">codepress/github-plugin-updater</a>.
-Theme class based upon <a href="https://github.com/WordPress-Phoenix/whitelabel-framework">Whitelabel Framework</a> modifications.
+Description:       A plugin to automatically update GitHub, Bitbucket or GitLab hosted plugins and themes.
+It also allows for remote installation of plugins or themes into WordPress.
 Version:           1.0.0
 Author:            Andy Fragen
 License:           GNU General Public License v2